tannerjared/MRI_Guide/Home.md

 * Open the dmg file to run the installer.

 * You should only have to drag and drop the application into the Application folder.

+* Open the CMake.app and go to Tools > Install For Command Line Use.
+You will need to make sure you have admin permissions.

 **Windows**